Why are these pink Stanley tumblers causing shopping mayhem?

 At some stores, the new "Galentine's" tumblers were limited to two per customer, as seen in the video taken at the Target in Goodyear.
 At a store in Fort Worth, Texas, the limit was one per household, according to a video from influencer Vincent Marcus.

-And the Starbucks tumblers were limited edition – and have sold out at many stores – and will not be restocked, a Starbucks representative confirmed to CBS News.
+The Starbucks tumblers were limited edition and have sold out at many stores, and will not be restocked, a Starbucks representative confirmed to CBS News.

 A shopper named Bella in Wesley Chapel, Florida "vlogged" her experience trying to get the Starbucks "Winter Pink" tumbler on Jan.
 3 — posting several videos on TikTok chronicling the adventure.
 She said she got to the store at 4:40 a.m. and there were about three other people in line.